netblue30/firejail/README.md

 security, setdomainname,  sethostname, sgetmask, ssetmask, stty, subpage_prot, switch_endian, ulimit, vhangup, vserver.
 This brings us to a total of 91 syscalls blacklisted by default.

+get_mempolicy syscall was temporarily removed from the default seccomp list.
+It seems to break playing youtube videos on Firefox Nightly.

 ## New profiles: